Attigo Academy Trust is made up of a collaboration of professionals and experts who set, deliver and are accountable for, the vision and strategy.

 Alison has significant experience of school improvement and working with school in challenging circumstances.
 She has worked for 2 local authorities supporting schools causing concern and as a literacy advisor.
 She joined Worcesters in 2011 as deputy head teacher when the school was in a category of Notice to Improve.
 Worcesters was graded as outstanding two years later.
 Alison was seconded by the Local Authority to be Head of a School that had received 3 required improvement judgements from Ofsted.
 Under Alison’s leadership the school moved to good.
 Alison also carries out section 8 and section 5 Ofsted inspections.

 Frances Ward BA (Hons) PGCE

-Frances is currently Head of School at Worcesters.
+Frances is currently Headteacher at Worcesters.
 She has 25 years’ experience of working in schools across Enfield.
 She has been a senior leader for more than 20 years as Head of Early Years and Head of Key Stage 1.
 She was part of the Senior Leadership team during the last Ofsted inspection and, under her leadership, Early Years was judged to be outstanding.

 Frances specialises in the acquisition of reading skills, she has trained as a reading recovery teacher.
 In addition, she is an accredited trainer of Inference Training, providing training and support for schools within the local authority.

 She is interested in promoting the healthy active lifestyles of pupils and obtained the Healthy Schools Gold award for Worcesters through her work with pupils on promoting healthy eating choices at lunch time.
 Worcesters was the first school in Enfield to obtain Healthy Schools Gold award and Frances has supported other local schools in applying for this award.